Existing clients

 This has raised standards amongst brokers generally and the Act has increased the burden on insurers to explain, evidence and justify any coverage decisions that are taken to reduce their liability to pay claims.

-This article will discuss 3 cases which illustrate the impact of the Act on brokers’ E&O risk.
-For more details, please watch this recording of an episode of our Box webinar series.
+This article will discuss three cases which illustrate the impact of the Act on brokers’ E&O risk.
+For more details, please watch the recording of an episode of our Box webinar series.

 Case 1 - George on High Ltd v Alan Boswell Insurance Brokers Ltd & New India Assurance Company Ltd (2023)